ottebokma/Sudoku/assault_plan.md

 ### Solving proper

 Now that we can tell whether a Sudoku is valid, we are going to try and solve one.
+(Don't cut corners by reading only part of this section!
+You will mess up then.)

 The steps are quite simple:

 * Find the next field that has no value yet.
 * For each value in [1-9],
   * Fill in that value.
-  * If the Sudoku is now invalid, continue with the next value. else (if it is still valid), continue with the next field.
+  * If the Sudoku is now invalid, try the next value, in the same field. else (if it is still valid), continue with the next field.
   * If there are no more fields left (and the Sudoku is still valid), we have solved it.
 Print the solution!